 In this setting, we propose the following production-trading problem:

-where: \begin{itemize} \item $r_0 >0 $ is the initial wealth of the operator, \item $\pi_t$ is the instantaneous profit on the physical market, expressed as a function of the quantities produced and stored, given by equation (\ref{eq:physicalprofit}), \item $V^\theta _T$ is the trading portfolio in the futures market as given by equation (\ref{eqV}), \item the term $\theta_{T-} (F_T-S_T)$ can be explained by the delivery conditions of the futures contract at expiration (see the heuristic discussion in discrete time below). \end{itemize}
+where: \begin{itemize} \item $r_0 >0 $ is the initial wealth of the operator, \item $\pi_t$ is the instantaneous profit on the physical market, expressed as a function of the quantities produced and stored, given by Equation (\ref{eq:physicalprofit}), \item $V^\theta _T$ is the value of the trading portfolio in the futures market as given by Equation (\ref{eqV}), \item the term $\theta_{T-} (F_T-S_T)$ can be explained by the delivery conditions of the futures contract at expiration (see the heuristic discussion for the discrete time case, which follows). \end{itemize}

 The controls $(u,q,\theta)$ have to satisfy the following additional constraints: \begin{itemize} \item constraint on the wealth of the agent to prevent infinite borrowing: